anon-blue/anon.blue/README.txt

 hhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhh
 hhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhh
-hhhhhhhhhhhhhhhhHe looked over thy edge and said "it's just the parasites that a re causing your suicidal thoughts...just the parasites and nothing more" hhhhhhh hhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhWhy hello there!
-Whats going on?!h
+hhhhhhhhhhhhhhhhHe looked over thy edge and said "it's just the parasites that a re causing your suicidal thoughts...just the parasites and nothing more" hIn the lane, snow is glistenin' I said hey, hey hey, I said hey,Whats going on?!h
                                                                        hhhh
 h